ModeraInfra/job_task/README.md

 - get all children of node
 - converting node to array format

-For get testing used controller
+For get testing used controller.
+You can see result at http://modera.gizystems.net/rest/get_text_data

 2. REST Service

 REST service implemented in simple controller Controller\DefaultController

 For data used test data from task definition.
 For getting data in JSON format used uri "HOST/get_data".
 It returns Processed data in JSON format.

 For processing used service created in first part of test task.

+For see return result use http://modera.gizystems.net/rest/get_data.